In this article, we discuss the best installation products and techniques to prevent dryer vent fire hazards.

 How Dryer Vents Should Always Be Installed

-All Dryer Vents should always exit to the outside
+Standard Dryer Vents should always exit to the outside

 Dryer Vents should not exit into ‘bucket’ systems (see photo below), crawl spaces, basements, attics, or other indoor areas.
 Dryer vents should always exit to the outside.
+See more about Condensing dryers that do not require vents below.

 All Dryer Vents Hoods should always have a functioning damper